Thanksgiving is tomorrow.

 Do not pre-cut your potatoes and toss them in the fridge, it’s a bad idea.
 If you must know they turn a horrid shade of dark grey.
+Nobody wants oxidized potatoes.

-If you want a head start on mashed potatoes, you can make them today and then bake in a covered, oven-safe dish to reheat (with lots of butter, please).
+If you want a headstart on mashed potatoes, you can make them today and then bake in a covered, oven-safe dish to reheat (with lots of butter, please).
 Alternately, tomorrow morning, peel and dice the potatoes, then hold them in a bowl of cold water.
 Rinse the potatoes before cooking in salted water.
 The same goes for sweet potatoes and apples, exposure to air makes them oxidize.
 Oxidation doesn’t hurt anything, it’s just quite unattractive.

 If you’re using your own bread for dressing, go ahead and tear / cut that up today, too.

 Still looking for a traditional sage dressing?
 Try this apple, cranberry sage dressing.
 It’s wonderful.
-If you need a vegetarian dressing recipe, just follow that one and replace the chicken / turkey stock with vegetables stock, easy peasy.
+If you need a vegetarian dressing recipe, just follow that one and replace the chicken / turkey stock with vegetable stock, easy peasy.